UPPMAX/UPPMAX-documentation/docs/cluster_guides/backup.md

 # Backup

-!!! warning "Changed procedures for NEW Gorilla storage versus OLD Crex storage"
+!!! warning "For Pelle users: Changed procedures for NEW Gorilla storage versus OLD Crex storage"

     For projects on crex a project directory had the default content